hriewe/emailEncryptor/README.md

 # emailEncryptor
-A simple program to send encrypted emails and decode encrypted emails
+A simple program to send encrypted emails and decode encrypted emails.
+Currently, it uses a Caesar Cipher to encrypt your message.
+This is a well known method of encryption that is not hard to crack if someone really wants to.
+In the future, better forms of encryption will be implemented.
+Anybody who sees these encrypted messages will see a bunch of giberish, and this will be uncrackable to most.

 ## Set up
 In order to send mail through gmail, you will have to "Enable less secure apps" To do this: